-The BOLLINGERUPPER and BOLLINGERLOWER functions require the following input:
+The Bollinger Bands functions require the following input:

 - d0 - The input data values for which the Bollinger Bands function is calculated.

-The BOLLINGERUPPER and BOLLINGERLOWER functions require the following parameters:
+The Bollinger Bands functions accept the following parameters:

 - s0 - Period - The number of time periods to use in the calculation.
 Default value is 10.